 The Idaho Office of Drug Policy is committed to its vision of an "Idaho free from the devastating health, social and economic effects of substance abuse".
 ODP will continue to evaluate valid scientific research and advocate for drug policy that protects the health and safety of Idahoans.

-14 FDA Regulation of Cannabis-Derived Products, Including CBD.
+&lt;sup>14 FDA Regulation of Cannabis-Derived Products, Including CBD.
 2021.
 U.S. Food and Drug Administration.

-15 2018-2018 NSDUH: Model-Based Prevalence Estimates, 2021, SAMHSA.
+&lt;sup>15 2019-2020 NSDUH: Model-Based Prevalence Estimates (50 States and the District of Columbia), 2021, SAMHSA.